Blueberry Cream Cheese Muffins

 - As with most baking recipes, have your egg at room temperature for easy incorporation.
 The cream cheese blends best when it’s at room temperature, too.

-- With any muffin or quick bread, the batter must be mix just until it’s combined.
+- PRO-Tip: With any muffin or quick bread, the batter must be mixed just until it’s combined.
 Never use a mixer once the flour and leavening is added.
 Overmixing will cause tunnels in your muffins and peaked instead of rounded tops.

 - Gently press on the streusel topping.
 There is plenty of it and it tends to fall off.